 Embryo freezing (cryopreservation) as part of IVF

-It is very common for more eggs to be produced during an IVF cycle than can be used or are needed for one cycle.
-Extra embryos which are of suitable quality can be frozen and stored in liquid nitrogen (cryopreserved) for future use.
-The possibility of this is discussed before treatment takes place.
+It is very common for more eggs to be collected during a treatment cycle than can be used in that one cycle.
+As a result of this, there are often embryos remaining after embryo transfer.
+Any remaining embryos that are of suitable quality can be frozen and stored in liquid nitrogen (cryopreserved) for future use.
+We freeze embryos in about 50-60% of treatment cycles.

-Freezing of embryos is a delicate and difficult procedure and not all embryos survive the procedure.
-Freezing can also cause subtle damage to the embryo.
-The pregnancy rate after frozen embryo transfer is therefore usually lower than that of fresh embryo transfers.
+Although the majority of embryos survive the freeze/thaw process, there is no guarantee of embryo survival, and the pregnancy rate after frozen embryo transfer is usually lower than that of fresh embryo transfers.

 Frozen embryo storage

 The Human Fertilisation and Embryology Authority (HFEA) state that the maximum storage period for frozen embryos is 55 years.
 However the maximum initial storage period is always 10 years, and only in certain circumstances may embryo storage be extended beyond 10 years.
 More information can be found on the HFEA website.